TheVaiil/Otakuverse/README.md

 # Otak Discord bot

 A robust, modular, and scalable Discord bot built with discord.py.
-Featuring comprehensive logging, error handling, and a flexible architecture, MyDiscordBot is designed to provide seamless functionality for music playback, user leveling, moderation, and more.
+Featuring comprehensive logging, error handling, and a flexible architecture, Otak is designed to provide seamless functionality for music playback, user leveling, moderation, and more.
 Whether you’re managing a small community or a large server, this bot ensures reliability and ease of maintenance.

 ## 📋 Table of Contents
 - [Features](#-features)